I want to share my story with you.

 So, I pitched her ideas of how I could work for her to earn my way into the course.

-Everything I implemented with Six Figure Blogger and that I learned through my marketing podcasts was starting to pay off in really big ways.
+Everything I implemented with Six Figure Blogger and that I learned through my marketing podcasts was started to pay off in really big ways.

 To celebrate being the first success story from Six Figure Blogger, Alex and Lauren took me to Fort Lauderdale because those are the kind of people they are – super generous and amazing.